Guohua Finance Center

 Exploring a New Urban Vernacular through Generative Design

-Planetworks was tasked with designing a mixed-use development near Shanghai’s historic quarter that would serve both its occupants and the surrounding community.
+PlanetWorks was tasked with designing a mixed-use development near Shanghai’s historic quarter that would serve both its occupants and the surrounding community.
 To balance leasing efficiency and skyline views with solar and glare constraints, we turned to generative design — parametric, data-driven design tools — delivering a win-win for both developer and the neighborhood.

 Shanghai enforces some of the strictest development codes in the world, particularly near residential areas.
 “Right-to-light” laws require that existing homes receive at least two hours of direct sunlight each day, forcing new buildings into a prescribed solar envelope that often conflicts with a developer’s goals for efficient floor plates and marketable skyline views.

-The complexity was compounded by glare mitigation requirements which further limited the use of glass on the façade, while the presence of the historic Song House next door demanded sensitivity to context.
+The challenge was compounded by glare mitigation requirements which further limited the use of glass on the façade, while the presence of the historic Song House next door demanded sensitivity to context.
 Together these constraints created a tangle of competing objectives — one that could not be resolved by intuition-led design alone.

 Generative Design

-To resolve these constraints, we turned to generative design — a data-driven design method that uses algorithms to explore thousands of possibilities against defined rules.
-Using Rhino and the Galapagos evolutionary solver, we modeled countless variations of the building massing, testing each against the solar envelope while also optimizing for skyline views.
+We employed generative design — a data-driven method that uses recursive parametric tools — to test thousands of possibilities within predefined constraints.
+Using Rhino and the Galapagos evolutionary solver, we iterated through variations of the building massing, testing each against the solar envelope and assessing skyline views.
+This automated workflow defined an optimal range from which we applied experience and architectural judgment to refine the geometry into an efficient, market-ready plan.

 For occupants, the effect is tangible — greater privacy and reduced glare where the building faces residences, and expansive vistas where it looks outward across the city.
 This adaptive balance was achieved through ten panel types, blended in a calibrated gradient from more solid to more transparent.
 The system delivered design precision without construction complexity, ensuring compliance with codes while enhancing the daily experience of those inside.
 The result is an architecture that is not only efficient and responsive, but one that makes its performance felt directly by the people who inhabit it.